fln/migrate-ricebox/README.md

 Rice boxes can not be loaded by string URL for the following reasons:

-1. If there are no calls to `rice.FindBox()` in  the main application **rice** command lie tool will not embed directory contents into the main binary.
-By using source URLs call to FinxBox() would be included inside this package instead of main application, furthermore function parameter would not be a constant string but a variable instead.
-Application could force **rice** tool to embed directory contents by including dummy method invocation like `var _ = rice.MustFindBox("dir")` but that would not solve the following issue.
+1. If there are no calls to `rice.FindBox()` in  the main application **rice** command line tool will not embed directory contents into the main binary.
+If source URL were used then call to FindBox() would be included inside this package instead of main application.
+Application could force **rice** tool to embed directory contents by including a dummy method invocation like `var _ = rice.MustFindBox("dir")` but that requires manual synchronizations of source URL and this extra call.
-2. Having `rice.FindBox()` in this module would break development builds where directory contents are not embedded to the final binary but read directly from the file system.
-Current `rice.FindBox()` implementation tries to detect name of the package that called this method by analyzing stack trace.
-Package name is later used to search for a directory relative to the caller source directory.
+2. Having `rice.FindBox()` inside this module would break development builds where directory contents are not embedded into the final binary but read directly from the file system.
+Current `rice.FindBox()` implementation tries to detect name of the package that called this method by analyzing call stack trace.
+Package name is later used to search for a directory relative to the caller source code.

 Example usage: